 Samburu National Reserve special five are animals unique to this conservation area.
 They are way cooler than the big five.
 And a special gem for the North.

-Samburu National reserve is located in the north side of Kenya.
+Samburu National Reserve is located on the north side of Kenya.
 It’s in the Samburu county and managed by the county government.
 Elsa the lioness was raised in this reserve by George and Joy Adamson.
 You can read more about their journey in the book “Born Free”.

-Its one of the famous reserves that found their way into conservationist heart and success stories.
-Having Uaso Nyiro River cut across it, a huge wildlife population found their way into this park.
-The reserve is found within a savanna grassland area which experiences seasonal droughts once in a while.
+It’s one of the famous reserves that found their way into conservationist heart and success stories.
+Having Uaso Nyiro River cut across it, a huge wildlife population found its way into this park.
+The reserve is found within a savanna grassland area that experiences seasonal droughts once in a while.
 The area can be really dry but the river refuges in such times.

 Back to our special five.
-These wildlife are rare and unique to this reserve hence the name.
+This wildlife is rare and unique to this reserve hence the name.

 The giraffes with a coat that has a pattern of sharp edges that allows very thin lines in between them.
 It’s like lines made using a ruler.
 You can read more about them here.